-Also note that when we say WordPress, we mean self hosted WordPress.org site and not WordPress.com blog hosting service.
+Note: when we say WordPress, we mean a self-hosted WordPress.org site and not the WordPress.com blog hosting service.
 Check out our guide on the difference between WordPress.org vs WordPress.com for more information.

-If your Squarespace site has its own domain name, then you may want to transfer that domain to your new web host as well.
+If your Squarespace site has its own custom domain name, then you may want to transfer that domain to your new web host.

-During and after the domain transfer, you will be able to access your Squarespace website as it will start using the built-in Squarespace subdomain.
+During the migration process and after the domain transfer, you will be able to access your Squarespace website as it will start using the built-in Squarespace subdomain.

 After installing WordPress on your new web host, the next step is to export your content from Squarespace.

-Here is the content that will be exported.
+Here is the content that can be automatically exported: